If you have a question that you want to be added to the faq contact us.

 However, we use the term coding with the meaning of writing code in a programming language.
 Assisted coding refers specifically to teaching how to write code properly.
 It is live interactive method of teaching where the student tries to solves the problem and writes the code in a specific programming language with an overseer who guides the student to write the code according to design principles and paradigms.

 Methods like drawing sequence diagrams, entity relationship diagrams, class diagrams, flow diagrams etc, and teaching the related theory can be used but the focus of assisted-coding is how to actually write the code itself i.e the application of design patterns and architectural patterns on the code.
-Of course patterns are not always needed for simple projects.
+Of course patterns are not always needed nor used for simple projects.

 The real reason is that many students do not want others to know they are taking lessons.

 Although groups in Facebook could be configured as private, there are some ways someone, who is not a member of a group, could view the members of that group.
 In summary: In Facebook, membership is not private.
-That is a important break-dealer because a university member, an employer, a friend or a family member can lookup and see the groups students are following.
+That is an important break-dealer because a university member, an employer, a friend or a family member can lookup and see the groups students are following.

 No problem.
 You don’t need one.